-In December 2019, a new triple net lease agreement was signed between SSKC and the Center and became effective October 1, 2019.
+During June 2018, the lease agreement for the school building used for operations and related terms were assigned to School Smart KC Educational Support, Inc. ("SSKC") and a new sub-tenant agreement became effective for the Center with quarterly rental payments due to SSKC.
+Effective October 1, 2019, a new triple net lease agreement was signed in December 2019 between SSKC and the Center.
 The new lease agreement included the termination of the existing sub-tenant lease agreement and established a new base rent of \$0 owed to SSKC through the end of the lease term of June 30, 2042.
 The Center is responsible for maintenance, improvements, insurance, utilities and other operating expenses of the premises.
-Beginning October 1, 2020, the Center is required annually to deposit an amount equal to \$1 per square foot of the building facility into a replacement reserve fund that is controlled by SSKC with the sole right to withdrawal and have final decisions on the use of the funds.
+Beginning October 1, 2020, the Center was required annually to deposit an amount equal to \$1 per square foot of the building facility into a replacement reserve fund that is controlled by SSKC with the sole right to withdrawal and have final decisions on the use of the funds.
 The Center must maintain the following to ensure it does not default on the lease: 1) minimum ADA each semester of 70%, 2) track post-departure for at least 90% of the students, and 3) maintain 3% financial reserve monthly.
 Additional covenants are listed in the agreement.
-As noted above in Note 7, the Center recognized the fair value of the donated facility usage with a long-term contributed facility usage receivable discounted for the lease term and the annual in-kind rent expense to be recognized based on the original lease schedule with SSKC.
-The amount of in-kind facility rent expense for the year ended June 30, 2020 was \$118,129.
+As noted in Note 7, the Center recognized the fair value of the donated facility usage with a long-term contributed facility usage receivable discounted for the lease term and the annual in-kind rent expense to be recognized based on the original lease schedule with SSKC.
+The amount of in-kind facility rent expense for the year ended June 30, 2021 was \$203,009.